 Additional best practice frameworks and tools will be utilized to measure and track the execution of the Strategic Plan over time.
-These include development of Theories of Action and Logic Models, detailed Project Plans, robust data analyses, and the use of data visualizations and Dashboards for tracking key performance indicators (KPIs).
-Through the application of these frameworks and tools, SIM will work with stakeholders across the District to ensure the fidelity of the Strategic Plan implementation.
+These include development of Theories of Action and Logic Models, detailed Project Plans, robust data analysis, and the use of data visualizations and Dashboards for tracking key performance indicators (KPIs).
+Through the application of these frameworks and tools, the Office of Strategic Initiative Management (SIM) will work with stakeholders across the District to ensure the fidelity of the Strategic Plan implementation.

-The Theory of Action identifies the specific problem to be addressed, objective to be attained, as well as the cause and effect relationship of how the actions of the program will result in the desired end state (e.g., If we do this, then that will result).
+The Theory of Action identifies the specific problem to be addressed, SMARTER Goal to be attained, as well as the cause and effect relationship of how the actions of the program will result in the desired end state (e.g., If we do this, then that will result).
 An associated Logic Model provides a translation of the Theory of Action to specific processes and their associated outputs as well as the desired outcomes.

 The Logic Model specifies the inputs (resources such as materials, personnel, technology, etc.), processes (e.g., curriculum, data analytics, professional learning, etc.) that use those resources, and resulting outputs or deliverables (e.g., documentation of implementation, number of percent completed).
 Rationale, contingencies, and interdependencies of processes are identified.
-Measurable data are derived from each of the process outputs in the form of leading indicators, and from the short- and long-term outcomes which provide lagging measures of impact.
-Well-defined logic models yield operationally-defined processes and measures examined in subsequent evaluation, analysis, and reporting.
+Measurable data are derived from each of the process outputs in the form of leading indicators, and from the short and long term outcomes which provide lagging measures of impact.
+Well-defined logic models yield operationally-defined processes and measures that will be examined in subsequent evaluation analysis and reporting.